nadinegerber/monitoring_desk_time/README.md

 * **Metabolic Slump:** Prolonged sitting slows down your metabolism and reduces your body's ability to regulate blood sugar and break down fats.
 * **Circulation Reset:** Standing up every 45 minutes re-engages major muscle groups, triggers healthy blood circulation, and prevents long-term musculoskeletal stiffness.

+This program automates the health intervals required to protect your body and vision based on how our biology reacts to screens.
+It is a lightweight Python background application automating healthy micro-break schedules.

 ## Program Features
 - **Zero-CPU Standby Footprint:** Utilizes operating system kernel-level thread scheduling (`time.sleep`) instead of continuous active polling loops to preserve machine battery lifespan.